Taksaris of Sikkim: Legacy

 The Newar Taksaris are considered accomplished in the fields of trade, administration, agriculture, arts and business.
 They are credited with bringing coinage system to Sikkim and contributing to economic and agricultural growth of the Himalayan state.
 The first cart road connecting Teesta with Gangtok was built by the Taksaris.
 Bazaars of Rangpo, Singtam, Rhenock and Rongli were established due to the efforts of the Taksaris of Sikkim.
 In the judicial history of Sikkim, some of the earliest courts established in the former kingdom was the “Adda” courts of the Kazis and Thikadars.
 A Taksari family's residence is known as a Kothi accompanied with a Kuchcheri(court) which had jurisdiction over their land estate.
 There are many well preserved Kothis and Kuchcheris across Sikkim under the possession of the descendants of the Taksaris.
 To encourage floriculture Chandra Nursery was established in Rhenock by Rai Saheb Ratna Bahadur Pradhan in 1910.
 Some descendents have also converted their traditional residencies into heritage hotels and museums.
-Many members of the Taksari families have held influential position in political, business and social life of Sikkim.
+Many members of the Taksari families have held influential position in political, economical and social life of Sikkim.